irmen/Pyro5/docs/source/tipstricks.rst

 The following table is an indication of the relative speeds when dealing with large amounts of binary data.
-It lists the results of the :file:`hugetransfer` example, using python 3.8, over a 1 Gbit LAN connection:
+It lists the results of the `hugetransfer example <https://github.com/irmen/Pyro5/tree/master/examples/hugetransfer>`_ , using python 3.8, over a 1 Gbit LAN connection:

 ========== ========== ============= ================ ====================